damontecres/Wholphin/README.md

 # Wholphin - an OSS Android TV client for Jellyfin

+> "Never half-phin two jellies.
+Always wholphin one jelly."

-This is an Android TV client for [Jellyfin](https://jellyfin.org/).
-It aims to provide a Plex inspired UI experience for users migrating from Plex to Jellyfin.
+Wholphin is an open-source Android TV client for Jellyfin.
+It aims to provide a different app UI that's inspired by Plex for users interested in migrating to Jellyfin.

 This is not a fork of the [official client](https://github.com/jellyfin/jellyfin-androidtv).
-The user interface and controls have been written completely from scratch.
+Wholphin's user interface and controls have been written completely from scratch.
+Wholphin uses the same media player (media3/ExoPlayer) as the official client.

-## Motivation

-After using Plex and its Android TV app for years, I found the official Jellyfin Android TV client UI/UX to be a barrier to using Jellyfin more, so if you wish the interface and playback controls were a bit more like Plex's Android TV app, then Wholphin might work for you!

-That said, Wholphin does not yet implement every feature in Jellyfin.
-It is a work in progress that will continue to improve over time.

-## Distinguishing Features
+## Features

 - A navigation drawer for quick access to libraries, search, and settings from almost anywhere in the app
 - Show Movie/TV Show titles when browsing libraries